“Make a joyful noise unto the LORD” (Psalm 100:1).

 I will come back to that later.

-Our hymnals are filled with music mostly written in Europe and the United States after the Protestant Reformation in the 1500s.
-Although there are unverified rumors that the hymnists merely changed the lyrics to popular tavern songs have become mythologized – and I truly doubt that this occurred – the style of the music used likely did resemble the local custom of the day.
+Our hymnals are filled with music mostly written in Europe and the United States after the Protestant Reformation in the 1500s, though the oldest ones date back to around 300AD.
+Although there are unverified rumors that the hymnists merely changed the lyrics to popular tavern songs (because people confused “bar form” – or music composed using metered bars – with “bar music” – or music played in bars) that have become mythologized, the style of the music used in churches likely did resemble the local customs of the day.

-The intention of the music, however, was vastly different.
+The intention of the music, however, was vastly different between church and secular songs.
 The lyrical content would have stood out.
-“A Mighty Fortress is Our God” is steeped in rich theology and was written by Martin Luther, a man who I believe was inspired by God to break away from the Catholic Church and bring Christianity out of the “Dark Ages.”
+“A Mighty Fortress is Our God” is steeped in rich theology and was written by Martin Luther, a man who I believe was used by God to break away from the Catholic Church and bring Christianity out of the “Dark Ages.”

 The longevity of those Reformation era hymns is astounding.
-Some pre-date the King James Version of the Bible by nearly a century, and we all know that the KJV remains the dominant English translation to this day.
+Some pre-date the King James Version of the Bible by centuries, and we all know that the KJV remains the dominant English translation to this day.

 More recently, Southern Christian gospel music has made inroads.
 This is the style made famous by quartets back in the early 20th century, but it is used in even the most traditional, conservative churches.
 It mostly features four-part harmonies and lyrics that explicitly praise and worship Jesus Christ.